Table of Contents

 Locals are the unsung heroes of your travels.
 They can make or break your trip.
-Luckily, Croatians tend to be friendly, generous, well-read and bred, culturally conscious and English-speaking, not to mention how funny and hospitable they are.
-One of the reasons why I can’t stop raving about Croatia is because of the likes of Boris (the funny, caring, intelligent and well connected man), Maja (beautiful and elegant ladies from from Plitvice as well as Gospic), Ivica (the man behind the trails of PLitvice Lakes National Park) and many others who went out of their way to make me feel at home.
+Luckily, Croatians tend to be friendly, generous, well-read and bred, culturally conscious and English-speaking, and funny and hospitable.
+One of the reasons why I can’t stop raving about Croatia is because of the likes of Boris (the funny, caring, intelligent and well-connected man), Maja (beautiful and elegant lady from Plitvice as well as Gospic), Ivica (the man behind the trails of Plitvice Lakes National Park) and many others who went out of their way to make me feel at home.

-Wherever I went I was welcomed with open arms and heart filled with love.
+I was welcomed with open arms and a heart filled with love wherever I went.
 Whenever I dinned with Boris, he didn’t let me pay even once for my drinks or food.
 And, not just that.
-He even took me to his folk’s place to try home-made ‘Rakija’ (fruit-based alcoholic beverage).
+He even took me to his folk’s place to try homemade ‘Rakija’ (fruit-based alcoholic beverage).
 His sense of humour and caring personality was the reason my trip became so memorable.
 Never even once did I have a dull moment during the entire trip.

 5. Birthplace of Nikola Tesla

-65km away from Plitvice Lakes in a tiny village of Smiljan, the greatest minds of the modern world, Nikola Tesla, was born.
+65km away from Plitvice Lakes in the tiny village of Smiljan, the greatest mind of the modern world, Nikola Tesla, was born.
 Thanks to him, we can enjoy electricity and wireless technology today.
-Therefore, it would be a crime to visit the Plitvice Lakes and not visit his birthplace.
+Therefore, visiting the Plitvice Lakes and not visiting his birthplace would be a crime.
 His home is now converted into a museum displaying key moments of his life and working replicas of some of his most famous inventions.

 6. Gastronomic Delights

-While Istria is the undisputed leader when it comes to culinary delights of Croatia, Lika region is second to none with its traditional dishes and drinks.
-It is impossible to not lick your fingers when the ‘Peka’ dish arrives on your table along with the ‘Rakija’ (local homemade brandy).
-A Peka is a Dalmatia region signature dish made with blending of vegetables and meat, drizzled with olive oil, sprinkled with herbs, and then baked to perfection under a bell-like dome, or ispod čripnje in embers of fireplace.
+While Istria is the undisputed leader when it comes to the culinary delights of Croatia, the Lika region is second to none with its traditional dishes and drinks.
+It is impossible not to lick your fingers when the ‘Peka’ dish arrives on your table along with the ‘Rakija’ (local homemade brandy).
+A Peka is a Dalmatia region signature dish made with a blending of vegetables and meat, drizzled with olive oil, sprinkled with herbs, and then baked to perfection under a bell-like dome, or ispod čripnje in embers of a fireplace.

-When offered a Rakija always remember to clink glasses, look into your fellow drinker’s eyes, and shoot it down.
+When offered a Rakija, always clink glasses, look into your fellow drinker’s eyes, and shoot it down.
 It is not meant to be sipped.

 7. Historical War towns

-On a brighter side, did you know that Udbina is also the sunniest part of Croatia?
-It could be raining in the neighbouring Plitvice Lakes but it will be sunny here.
+On the brighter side, did you know that Udbina is also the sunniest part of Croatia?
+It could be raining in the neighbouring Plitvice Lakes, but it will be sunny here.

 8. Abandoned largest underground military base in Europe

-Just next to the lakes lies Zelijava UndergroundAirbase, which was built by the Yugoslav government between 1958 and 1968 and was extensively used in the Yugoslav war in 1991.
-The bunker is one of Europe’s last remaining underground airbases which was built to even withstand a nuclear attack.
-It was like an underground city equipped with all facilities to last for months in case war erupts.
+Just next to the lakes lies Zelijava UndergroundAirbase, built by the Yugoslav government between 1958 and 1968 and extensively used in the Yugoslav war in 1991.
+The bunker is one of Europe’s last remaining underground airbases built to withstand a nuclear attack.
+It was like an underground city equipped with all facilities to last for months in case war erupted.

-The underground base once housed dozens of MIG Fighter Jets but today it is left abandoned.
+The underground base once housed dozens of MIG Fighter Jets, but it is left abandoned today.